pablo-icm/emm/content/publication/roitman-closing-2015/index.md

   protein from the  psaD→ C → A → B  organization contains a lumenal loop conserved in PsaA proteins from  S ynechococcus  , but is completely absent in viral PsaA proteins from the  psaJF→ C → A → B → K → E → D  gene organization and most  P rochlorococcus  strains.
-  This may indicate a co‐evolutionary scenario where cyanophages containing either of these gene organizations infect cyanobacterial ecotypes biogeographically restricted to the 30°N and 30°S equatorial strip.
+  This may indicate a co-evolutionary scenario where cyanophages containing either of these gene organizations infect cyanobacterial ecotypes biogeographically restricted to the 30°N and 30°S equatorial strip.
 links: